Nicholas Trott: Chief justice in South Carolina

 In 1699, Trott left Bermuda for Charleston, South Carolina to become attorney general and naval officer in the colony.
 He had been offered this post by Edward Randolph, then surveyor general of the colonies.
 Trott's political and legal career was, while successful, also wrought with controversy due to his partisan political and religious views.
 His criticism of Joseph Blake, who had succeeded the previous governor John Archdale in 1696, resulted in Trott's arrest and removal from office.
 He was eventually restored to his former position by the colonial assembly in 1702 and was appointed chief justice the next year.

 An ardent supporter of the Church of England, he was early member of the Society for the Propagation of the Gospel.
 He was also involved with other Anglicans to establish the Church of England within the colony and suppress the religious dissenters.
 This religious factionalism ended with the appointment of Charles Craven in 1712.
 Trott, along with his brother-in-law William Rhett, both had considerable support within the colonial assembly and resisted Craven's policy of tolerance.
 Trott and Rhett may have been protected by Richard Shelton, another highly influential figure in the colony.

-For a period of four years, between 1711 and 1715, he and Rhett successfully sought to expand their powers though the Charleston electorate, the colonial governing body which elected the majority of the colonial assembly members.
+For four years, between 1711 and 1715, he and Rhett successfully sought to expand their powers though the Charleston electorate, the colonial governing body which elected the majority of the colonial assembly members.
 Trott visited England in 1714 where he was given "extraordinary legal powers" by the colony proprietors which included his right to appoint a provost marshal, though his presence was required in order to hold a quorum in the colonial council, and no additional laws could be passed without his approval.
-These powers were revoked two years later, however this did not prevent him from seeking to increase his power in the colony.
+These powers were revoked two years later; however, this did not prevent him from seeking to increase his power in the colony.
 By the time of his appointment as vice admiralty judge in 1716, he and Rhett controlled virtually all of the royal and proprietary offices in South Carolina.